svlad-90/livelooping/md/looper-mux/looper-mux.md

 ![Resetting the looper mux](./resources/resetting-looper-mux.jpg)

 That will reset each individual looper.
-Also, it will set all non-looper-specific parameters back to the initial state.
+Moreover, it will set all non-looper-specific parameters back to the initial state.

-The "Clear all" button in the view will blink, and the "Play" mode will be turned off:
+The "Clear all" button in the view will blink once, and the "Play" mode will be turned off:

 ![Reset looper mux applied](./resources/reset-looper-mux-applied.jpg)

-**Note!** Resetting the looper mux changes its state to "non-playing" mode. **In this state you can change the tempo.**
+**Note!** Resetting the looper mux changes its state to "non-playing" mode, **in which you can change the tempo.**

 ----